 Be flexible — if there are others in the organisation who could take on certain tasks when your first-choice person isn’t able to, note that down.
 Build time buffers into your plan so you can handle any unexpected delays without pushing the entire project back.

 “As a marketer, you’re the custodian of your brand and the architect of the flywheel.
 Your purpose is to understand the market and what people need, and to find a way to respond to that.”

 This is more important now than ever as the current climate is constantly shifting.
 We know that eventually, a sense of normality will return, but we don’t know what this will look like and what consumers will want when it’s all over.
 This is why it’s important to be ready for when that day comes.

-Q: How do we upskill our people to do more digital marketing internally, rather than rely on outsourcing to agencies?
+Q: How do we upskill our people to do more inbound marketing internally, rather than rely on outsourcing to agencies?

 From learning about building sales plans and marketing strategies to setting up your HubSpot CRM for growth and creating a paid media strategy, HubSpot Academy is known for its vast array of certifications, courses, resources, and tools.
 For furloughed employees who may have more time to focus on practical learning, now is a good time to test out some online training resources so they’ll be ready to apply their learnings when business picks up again.

 Additionally, it’s also important to do a quick review of your digital marketing tools.
 Is the usage of certain tools in your portal particularly low?
 Enable people to try more tools and see if these add any value to the business.